-On or prior to each payment date for the securities of a trust, the servicer for the trust will prepare and provide to the trust's indenture trustee a statement to be delivered, or otherwise made available in the manner specified under "The Indenture Trustee" in the prospectus supplement for your securities, to the related noteholders and to the trustee a statement to be delivered to the related certificateholders on the payment date.
+On or prior to each payment date for the securities of a trust, the servicer for the trust will prepare and provide to the trust's indenture trustee a statement to be delivered, or otherwise made available in the manner specified under "The Indenture Trustee" in the prospectus supplement for your securities, to the related noteholders and certificateholders, or if no notes are outstanding and no amounts are due to any related interest rate swap counterparties, to the trustee a statement to be delivered to the related certificateholders on the payment date.
 Each of these statements will include, to the extent applicable to the particular series or class of securities, the following information (and any other information specified in the related prospectus supplement) with respect to the payment date or the period since the previous payment date:

-- (1) the amount of any principal payment on each class of securities; - (2) the amount of any interest payment on each class of securities;
+- (1) the amount of any principal payment on each class of securities; - (2) the amount of any interest payment on each class of securities; - (3) the aggregate balance of receivables in the trust at the end of the prior Collection Period; - (4) the aggregate outstanding principal balance and the note pool factor for each class of notes, and the aggregate outstanding balance and the certificate pool factor for each class of certificates, each after giving effect to all payments reported under clause (1) above; - (5) the amount of the servicing fee paid to the servicer for the prior Collection Period; - (6) the interest rate for the next period for any floating rate securities; - (7) the amount of the administration fee paid to the administrator for the prior Collection Period; - (8) the amount of the backup servicing fee paid to the backup servicer for the prior Collection Period; - (9) the amount of the net losses on receivables, if any, during the prior Collection Period; - (10) the aggregate purchase price paid for receivables, if any, that were purchased or repurchased by us, CNH Capital America or the servicer during the prior Collection Period; - (11) the balance on deposit in any spread account or the amount available under any other credit enhancement on the payment date, after giving effect to any changes on that date; - (12) for each payment date during a pre-funding period, the remaining balance in the pre-funding account; and

-- (3) the aggregate balance of receivables in the trust at the end of the prior calendar month; - (4) the aggregate outstanding principal balance and the note pool factor for each class of notes, and the aggregate outstanding balance and the certificate pool factor for each class of certificates, each after giving effect to all payments reported under clause (1) above; - (5) the amount of the servicing fee paid to the servicer for the prior calendar month; - (6) the interest rate for the next period for any floating rate securities; - (7) the amount of the administration fee paid to the administrator for the prior calendar month; - (8) the amount of the backup servicing fee paid to the backup servicer for the prior calendar month; - (9) the amount of the net losses on receivables, if any, during the prior calendar month; - (10) the aggregate purchase price paid for receivables, if any, that were purchased or repurchased by us or the servicer during the prior calendar month; - (11) the balance on deposit in any spread account or the amount available under any other credit enhancement on the payment date, after giving effect to any changes on that date; - (12) for each payment date during a pre-funding period, the remaining balance in the pre-funding account; and - (13) for the first payment date that is on or immediately following the end of a pre-funding period, the amount of any remaining balance in the pre-funding account that has not been used to fund the purchase of receivables and is being paid as principal on the securities.
+(13) for the first payment date that is on or immediately following the end of a pre-funding period, the amount of any remaining balance in the pre-funding account that has not been used to fund the purchase of receivables and is being paid as principal on the securities.